For Service & Free Quote CALL 386-767-7451

 The Chinch Bug

 The southern chinch bug is an ongoing problem in St. Augustine lawns.
 They are small insects with sucking mouthparts.
 They will extract nutrients from the grass and stunt its growth.
 Large, brown spots will develop in a lawn with chinch bugs.
 Our technicians at Dave’s Pest Control battle chinch bugs all year long, especially along the coast in Flagler county.
 The cities of DeLand and Deltona, which are located more inland, also have a lot of chinch bug activity.
-They are best dealt with by using systemic insecticides over standard pyrethrins.
+They are best dealt with by using systemic insecticides over standard pyrethrin.

 Diseases can also cause damage to southern lawn grass like St. Augustine and Zoysia.
 Brown patch disease, or sometimes called large patch, is a fungus that will grow in the turf.
 High humidity during the day and cool nights are perfect conditions for diseases like brown patch to develop.